warre50/Ender-3-Max-with-SKRminiV1.2-BLtouch-klipper-config/README.md

 This is my configuration for klipper I made for a friend his Ender 3 Max with an SKRmini E3 V1.2 motherboard with BLtouch

-The offset for the BLtouch probe are not yet correct and need to be set to your specific setup
+The offset for the BLtouch probe is not yet correct and need to be set to your specific setup

 use this as example: